Conflux-Network-Global/eth2cfx-relay/README.md

 ## Notes

-- Calls that involve getting block information (`getBlockByHash` or `getBlockBy(Epoch)Number`) have CFX parameters mapped to ETH parameters as follows: (any hard coded values do not have comparable equivalents)
+- Calls that involve getting block information (`getBlockByHash`, `getBlockBy(Epoch)Number`) have CFX parameters mapped to ETH parameters as follows: (any hard coded values do not have comparable equivalents)
   | ETH parameter | CFX parameter |
   | -- | -- |
   | sha3Uncles | keccak256(Buffer.from(refereeHashes)) |